 Asbestos Exposure in Nebraska

 In Libby, Montana, a series of mines contained tons of vermiculite ore.
-Like asbestos, vermiculite is also naturally occurring and used in several commercial and consumer applications.
-Raw vermiculite can be used in cinder blocks, gypsum wallboard, and many other products.
+Like asbestos, vermiculite also naturally occurs and is used in several commercial and consumer applications.
+Raw vermiculite can be used in cinder blocks, gypsum wallboards, and many other products.
 Unfortunately, vermiculite ore in the Libby mine was contaminated with mesothelioma-causing asbestos and shipped to dozens of processing plants in the United States.

 Since asbestos was used heavily in many industries, several jobs could’ve potentially put their employees at risk for asbestos exposure.
 Jobs that have a higher risk of asbestos exposure include:

 If you’ve worked at similar job sites in Nebraska, you may have been exposed to asbestos or a toxic substance.
 As this information is public knowledge, you could ask your employer for more details.

 Some companies in Nebraska that have had a history with asbestos include (but are not limited to):

 - Omaha Powerhouse

 There are thousands of toxic sites around the U.S. Typically, these sites exist because companies dump, abandon, or otherwise improperly handle the poisonous waste.
 After a few significant events that ended with people in the hospital undergoing life-saving treatment, Congress passed the CERCLA (Comprehensive Environmental Response, Compensation, and Liability Act) in 1980.
 This is also known as the Superfund, and it’s a financial outlet for the Environmental Protection Agency (EPA).
 Ultimately, the EPA uses this to fund the cleanup of known toxic sites when the owner or operator doesn’t come forward and take responsibility for it.